 6. Give yourself permission to go through the grief.
 Witnessing

-loss cause grief reactions for others.
+loss cause grief reactions in others.

 7. Talk to another person about your feelings and reactions to